Jean-Christophe Jeauffre

-Jean-Christophe Jeauffre (born 26 April 1970) is a French filmmaker, screenwriter and a producer, environmentalist and creator of the Jules Verne International Film Festival.
+Jean-Christophe Jeauffre is a French filmmaker, screenwriter, and producer, and environmentalist.
+He is the co-creator, with Frédéric Dieudonné, of the Jules Verne Film Festival in 1992.

 Education and early career

 After graduating in French literature and Conservatoire of Cinema (Paris), he joined the French Navy in 1990 for two years on Aircraft-carrier Foch during the Lebanon war and was in charge of the ship’s Television production unit where he made his first reportages and documentaries for the Navy.
 In 1991 in Paris, Jeauffre founded the nonprofit Jules Verne Adventures along with Frédéric Dieudonné.
-Dedicated to exploration, conservation, and education, the organization is now based both in Paris and in Los Angeles.

-In 1992, Jeauffre and Dieudonné launched the annual Paris Jules Verne Festival and the Jules Verne Awards, inaugurated by Jacques-Yves Cousteau.
-This event, also based in Los Angeles, California, is dedicated to exploration, education and conservation.
-Jeauffre developed a film production unit to create new adventure & exploration programs for theatres and television.
+In 1992, Jeauffre and Dieudonné launched the annual Paris Jules Verne Festival and the Jules Verne JPHs, inaugurated by Jacques-Yves Cousteau.
+This event, for some years also based in Los Angeles, California, is dedicated to exploration, education and conservation.

+Jeauffre developed a film production unit to create new adventure and exploration programs for theatres and television.

 Career

 Filmmaking

-Jeauffre’s passion for exploration and for the sea led him to conceive scientific expeditions and to create a new concept of documentaries he called Action-documentaries, mixing real-life exploration with fictional content.
+Jeauffre's passion for exploration and for the sea led him to conceive scientific expeditions and to create a new concept of documentaries he called Action-documentaries, mixing real-life exploration with fictional content.
 From 1999 to 2016, Jeauffre wrote, directed and produced several films for TV which include Devil's Islands and Red and White.

 A five-month expedition on the Atlantic aboard the tall ship Belem led to his production of the highly acclaimed and award-winning documentaries: